mattar13/CrocProject/README.txt

 *
 *3) Download and install Anaconda
 *	a) https://www.anaconda.com/download/
 *
-*4) Set the python path and environment paths
-*    -) On the installation screen in the Advanced Installation options check the first box
-*    -) Add Anaconda3 to my PATH environment variable
-*    IF THIS CAUSES PROBLEMS THEN JUST CHOOSE THE ALTERNATVIE OPTION
-* ALTERNATIVELY
-*    -) In windows search "environment variables" -> then to "Edit environment variables for your system"
-*    -) In the first box "User variables" highlight "Path" and click Edit
-*    -) Add 2 variables to user variables
-*        1) C:\Users\[YOUR_USERNAME]\Anaconda3
-*        2) C:\Users\[YOUR_USERNAME]\Anaconda3\Scripts
-*
 *5) Make sure all dependencies are installed by:
 *    -) Open Anaconda -> go into Environments